jbis95/3040_A2/README.md

 On the main page, create a new repository.
 All the files created will be stored in this repository and accessible to anyone.

 ##### 3. Name the repository [user].github.io
+The name of the repository must have the name [user].github.io where "user" is the username of the github account.
+If the repository has a different name, GitHub Pages will not work with the url that is given to every GitHub account to visit the site.

 ##### 4. Copy/Paste resume into index.md
 GitHub Pages requires the file that renders the page to be named ```index.md``` which is similar to other web servers.
 Copy and paste the resume in Markdown into this file, save it and push.
 Then your resume will show in raw Markdown at ```[user].github.io```.
 The next step will allow the resume to look prettier by adding a theme.